root-foundation/root/README.md

 Only through such *structural* unity based on incentives can humanity thrive in the age of AI.

-RootNet is based on a single primitive — *the token* — which represents potential to create value, that has transact-able shares.
+RootNet is based on a single primitive — *the token* — an instrument that represents potential to create value, with transactable shares.

 There are three types of tokens: network, personal, and idea.<br/>
 Network token represents collective potential.<br/>